adamspd/django-appointment/docs/payment_url_configuration.md

 ### 1. Direct Payment Gateway URL:

-If you have a direct URL to a payment gateway or an external payment page, you can simply set the `APPOINTMENT_PAYMENT_URL` to that URL.
+If you have a direct URL to a payment gateway or an external payment page, you can set the `APPOINTMENT_PAYMENT_URL` to that URL.
 For instance:

 ```python